ImClarky/sqlsrv-pagination/Tutorial.md

 ###SQLSRV-Pagination Tutorial

-This is a brief tutorial on how to get up and running using the SQLSRV-pagination plugin
+This is a brief tutorial on how to get up and running using the SQLSRV-pagination plugin.
 ***********

 ####Step 1 - Include `paginator.php` Class